 Bridging the Gap Community Obesity Measures Project

 The Bridging the Gap Community Obesity Measures Project (BTG-COMP) focuses on policy and environmental factors at the community level that are likely to be important determinants of healthy eating, physical activity, and obesity among youth.
-Starting in 2010, data are being collected in a nationally representative sample of 150-200 communities each year.
 This project builds on BTG's previous community data collection, which was conducted from 1999 to 2003 and focused primarily on tobacco and substance use among youth.
 The current project also includes a component on the availability and marketing of tobacco products in communities.

-For the purposes of this study, a “community” is defined as the catchment area around a school (i.e., the geographic area from which a school draws its student population).
-In each sampled community, the research involves three major components:
+For the purposes of this study, a “community” was defined as the catchment area around a school (i.e., the geographic area from which a school draws its student population).
+In each year, 2010, 2011 and 2012, local policy and environmental data were collected in a national sample of 150+ communities.
+In each sampled community, the research involved three major components:

 Policy: Collection and coding of county/municipal ordinances, regulations and master plans addressing the nutrition environment and the physical activity environment as well as school district-level wellness policies;